Business Personal Property Tax

 Personal property is defined as property that is not real property (i.e., is not land, buildings, etc.).
 Examples of personal property include, but are not limited to:

 These examples of personal property are provided for illustrative purposes only; if you have a question whether property is personal property, please contact the Assessing Department.

 Personal property used by businesses has been subject to taxation in Michigan.
-Effective for the 2014 assessment year, an exemption has been created for the personal property owned by businesses if the true cash value of the personal property owned, leased or possessed by a business or a related party is less than $80,000 within the assessment jurisdiction.
+Effective for the 2014 assessment year, an exemption was created for the personal property owned by businesses if the true cash value of the personal property owned, leased, or possessed by a business or a related party is less than $80,000 within the assessment jurisdiction.
 This exemption has become known informally as the 'small taxpayers' exemption.
 The exemption is only for commercial and industrial personal property.
 The small taxpayers' exemption was expanded effective for 2023.
 The $80,000 true cash limit for the exemption was increased to $180,000 for 2023.

-Property owners who timely file this affidavit are not required to file a Personal Property Statement.
-Taxpayers are required to maintain books and records for four years after filing an affidavit claiming the exemption; penalties apply for fraudulent exemption claims.
+Taxpayers are required to maintain books and records for four years after filing a form claiming the exemption; penalties apply for fraudulent exemption claims.